davidcz745/interview-test-price/README.md

-# Test Application for Qindel Group
+# Test Application a job interview

-Technical test for Qindel Group consisting of generating an application in SpringBoot that offers a REST query endpoint, through which, from the data:
+Technical test for a job interview consisting of generating an application in SpringBoot that offers a REST query endpoint, through which, from the data:

 - Application date
 - Product identifier (product_id)